-There is a safe way to live - do right!
-And there is a dangerous way to live - do what feels good and sounds good!
-By committing to do only what is right at all times, you will have a certain guide for every situation.
-But living your life by your own feelings and choices will often lead you to great perplexity, and it will certainly destroy you.
+There is a safe way to live – do right.
+And there is a dangerous way to live – do what feels good and sounds good.
+By committing to do only what is right at all times, you will have clear direction for every situation.
+But living your life by your own feelings and choices will often lead you to confusion and difficulty, and it will certainly destroy you.

 What is integrity?
 It is the glorious character trait of always doing what is right, regardless of difficulties or consequences.
 It is the upright who have integrity.
 What is perverseness?
 It is turning away from what is right to act contrary to law or nature.
 It is transgressors, or sinners, who are perverse, for they choose to reject moral restrictions.